jeanbza/git-chef-basic-jenkins-ci/README.md

   1. `sudo rpm -Uvh chefdk-0.7.0-1.el7.x86_64.rpm`
 1. `berks install && berks vendor cookbooks/`
 1. `sudo chef-solo -c solo.rb -j runlist.json`
+1. Navigate to `your.instance.ip.address:9090`.
+You're done!
+1. (optional) Assign an elastic IP to your instance so that the address does not periodically change

 ## Subsequent Reprovisioning